This article was first published on April 20th, 2017, and was last updated August 2022.

 - It’s information that cannot be found elsewhere

 - It enhances user experience and knowledge on the given topic

 - It demonstrates your expertise and credibility on the subject matter

 Create content to showcase your data and findings.
 This can be an ultimate guide, blog article, white paper, and much more.
 Get creative here!
 Just make sure that it can be crawled and indexed by search engines.
-So if you plan to create gated content for this, remember to also create another article or content piece that can be found by search engines in addition to the downloadable asset.
+If you plan to create gated content for this, remember to create another article or content piece that can be found by search engines in addition to the downloadable asset.

 Not sure if people will care what you think?
 Need some expertise behind your content?
 Go ahead — just ask.